MartyanovVV/MartyanovVV/README.md

 ### Hello everyone, my name is Viktor Martyanov.
-I am a student of MIPT.
+I am a student of MIPT and PSU student in Applied Mathematics and Information Science.
 ### 📍 I'm from Perm, Russia